No-frills grocer Aldi to add fifth Charleston-area store in Goose Creek

-GOOSE CREEK — Discount grocer Aldi continues to march into the Lowcountry with plans to add a fifth location in the Charleston region.
+GOOSE CREEK — Discount grocer Aldi continues to expand in the Lowcountry with plans to add a fifth location in the Charleston region.

 The no-frills grocer recently signed a lease to set up a new store at 205 St. James Ave. in Goose Creek, the eighth largest city in South Carolina with an estimated population of 45,000.